Active Learning Principles for In-Context Learning with Large Language Models: Active In-context Learning

-We consider a standard pool-based active learning setting where we have a large pool of unlabeled data from which we want to sample a batch of $k$ data points.
-We assume that after selecting these $k$, we use humans to provide their corresponding labels (Figure~\ref{fig:highlevel}).
-Instead of following the standard approach that involves multiple iterations of data selection and model training, we only perform a single iteration \cite{Longpre2022ActiveLO} since we do not train any model-in-the-loop.
-We use the acquired set of $k$ examples as demonstrations for in-context learning with an LLM.
+To build our in-context learning framework with actively acquired demonstrations, depicted in Figure~\ref{fig:highlevel}, we borrow the formulation from the standard pool-based active learning paradigm.
+We consider an AL setting where we have a large pool of unlabeled data from which we want to sample a batch of $k$ data points using a data acquisition algorithm.
+We assume that these $k$ are subsequently labeled by humans (Figure~\ref{fig:highlevel}, top).
+Instead of following the standard approach that involves multiple iterations of data selection and model training, we only perform a single iteration \cite{Longpre2022ActiveLO}, since we do not train or perform any model-in-the-loop updates.
+We use the acquired set of $k$ examples as demonstrations for in-context learning with an LLM (i.e., as part of the prompt).
 We assume the existing datasets as the pool from which to select these $k$ examples.
-The goal is to find the most useful examples from the pool, which are expected to yield improved performance on the test set when employed as a few-shot prompt, compared to demonstrations randomly sampled from the same pool.
-The resulting prompt consists of the concatenation of the $k$ acquired examples, alongside the test example, repeated for all data instances in the test set (Figure~\ref{fig:highlevel}).
+The goal is to find the most informative examples from the pool, which are expected to yield improved performance on the test set when employed as a few-shot prompt, compared to demonstrations randomly sampled from the same pool.
+The resulting prompt consists of the concatenation of the $k$ acquired examples (text inputs and labels with standard verbalizers), alongside the test example, repeated for all data instances in the test set (Figure~\ref{fig:highlevel}, bottom).